 Objective Activities/Time Frame Person Responsible 1.
 Three drug elimination specialists will be hired.
 1. Job notices will be posted.
 Interviews will be conducted.
-Oct.
-1 - 31, 2019 1.
+October 1 - 31 1.
 Program Director 2.
 Drug use among junior high students will decrease by 5% as measured by comparing most current KCC survey results.
 2. Drug curriculum will be implemented.
 Classes will participate twice a week during the school year.
-Nov.
-2019 - May 2020 Aug.
-2020 - Sept.
-2020 2.
-Drug elimination specialists

-3. Junior high students will 3. (a) Students will vote for peer 3. (a) Drug elimination
+November - May August - September 2.
+Drug elimination specialists 3.
+Junior high students will participate in the peer mediation program.
+3. (a) Students will vote for peer mediators.
+October 1 - 31 3. (a) Drug elimination specialists (b) Mediation program will meet once a week during the school year.
+November - May August - September (b) Drug elimination specialists and peer mediators

-participate in the peer mediators. specialists

-mediation program.
-Oct.
-1 - 31, 2019

-(b) Drug elimination

-(b) Mediation program will meet once specialists and peer

-a week during the school year. mediators

-Nov.
-2019 - May 2020

-Aug.
-2020 - Sept.
-2020